kapouer/express-dom/README.md

 before it is loaded, and on the state object used to send the result to the
 response:

-`function myplugin(page, settings, state) { ... }`
+`function myplugin(page, settings, request, response) { ... }`

-The settings have the expected format above, and the state is an object with the following keys:
+The settings have the expected format above.

+Request object is:

 * location
   the current request url components (protocol, host, pathname, query)
   Can be modified by plugins, `URL.format(state.location)` will be used as the document location.

+* input
+  the input data that will be parsed to a DOM.
+  Freed after usage.

+* statics
+  the statics express root dir, usefull to find files given a local path

+* headers (read-only)
+  the request headers (with the lower-cased keys)

+Response object is:

-* data
+* output
   the response data, can be a buffer, a Readable stream, a string starting with &lt;, or a local file path.